MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-machine-learning-server-enterprise.md

    >-silentcomputenodeinstall
    >Learn more about command-line switches for this utility [here](../operationalize/configure-use-admin-utility.md#switch).

-1. If you are going to configure SSL/TLS and [install the necessary certificates](../operationalize/configure-https.md) on the compute node now.
+1. If you plan on configuring SSL/TLS and [install the necessary certificates](../operationalize/configure-https.md) on the compute node, do so now.

 1. Open the port 12805 _on every compute node_.
 If you plan to configure SSL/TLS, you must do so BEFORE opening this port.

    + On Windows: Add a firewall exception to open the port number.

-   + On Linux: Use `iptables` or the equivalent command to open the port number.
+   + On Linux: Use 'iptables' or the equivalent command to open the port number.

 You can now **repeat these steps** for each compute node you want to add.